katelynnrachel/Airbnb/README.md

 - Furthermore, this graph also shows the disparity between the model and the correct data.

 ## Summary and Future Use
-In the future, I would like to determine whether there is a differeht model that could better suit my needs for predicting the Airbnb data.
-Throughout the process, I had attempted to run different models such as a logistic regression or classification model, but ultimately decided to run the decision tree.
+As we can see, this model was not helpful in predicting accurate data.
+In the future, with more time, I would like to run other machine learning models such as a Random Forrest algorithm to test the model again which will work against any "weak learners."
 I would also like to include categorical data from the data source by converting them into dummy variables.